MatheusFreixo/notion-workshop/README.md

   Click in "Add a page" in the sidebar and give it the name you want.

-  Above I will give you some examples about what you can add in your page.
+  Below I will give you some examples about what you can add in your page.

 ## Create a Calendar